 Pastor Lee Jong-Rak and his wife have taken in and care for hundreds of orphaned and/or special needs children throughout South Korea.
 Here is their insightful story of life, faith, and God’s love.
 It’s also on Netflix!

 This Hallmark Hall of Fame film is one of my favorite films ever.
 Irena Sendler was a Polish Catholic social worker who rescued 2,500 Jewish children in the Warsaw Ghetto during WWII.
 Incredibly, she and all of the children she saved survived the war.
 I would preview this before giving it to kids.
 (Near the end, there is a very heartbreaking (but not overly violent scene) where guards torture Irena, however she refuses to talk.)
 See: The Courageous Heart of Irena Sendler Movie Study

 Hidden in Silence (PG/PG-13)

-I actually picked this movie up at a garage sale for $1.
-It is the true story of a courageous Polish teenager and her 8 year old sister who hid 13 Jews in their attic for 2.5 years.
+Hidden in Silence is the true story of a courageous Polish teenager and her 8-year-old sister who hid 13 Jews in their attic for 2.5 years.
 Same warning as above, but I saw this in the “related” section of Amazon and just wanted to let you know that I’ve seen it and I love it.

 A few more of my favorite true story biopics worth mentioning: (G/PG)